brynpickering/bangalore-calliope/README.md

 This commit provides the model for the publication:

-`B. Pickering, R. Choudhary.
-Mitigating risk in district-level energy investment decisions by scenario optimisation, In: Proceedings of the 4th IBPSA-England Conference BSO 2018, Emmanuel College, Cambridge, 2018`
+`B. Pickering and R. Choudhary, ‘District energy system optimisation under uncertain demand: Handling data-driven stochastic profiles’, Applied Energy, vol. 236, pp. 1138–1157, Feb.
+2019.
+DOI: 10.1016/j.apenergy.2018.12.037`

 If you use this model or work derived from it in an academic publication, please cite the above publication!

 ## Install

-This paper ran on a release candidate of Calliope 0.6.0.
-To install, clone this repository, navigate into the cloned directory and create the 'calliope_BSO2018' conda environment:
+This paper ran on a release candidate of Calliope 0.6.3.
+To install, clone this repository, navigate into the cloned directory and create the 'calliope_DMUU' conda environment:

 ```shell
 $ conda env create -f requirements.yml